-Does hand sanitiser protect you from the Wuhan virus?
+Does hand sanitiser protect you from the Covid-19?
 What about antiseptic wipes?

 Soap and water reduces the amount of all types of germs on your hands, so frequent hand washing should keep them clean.

 To be effective, you must use enough to cover your hands.
 Rub it over your hands for about 20 seconds, and leave it to dry naturally instead of wiping dry.

 Sanitisers with 60 to 95 per cent alcohol clean much better than those with less alcohol or no alcohol in them, according to the United States Centres for Disease Control and Prevention.
 It too says soap and water is better, as sanitisers do not eliminate all types of germs.

 As for the usefulness of antiseptic wet wipes, Dr Marimuthu said they should be used for cleaning environmental surfaces and not for hands.